MicrosoftDocs/azure-docs-cli/latest/docs-ref-conceptual/install-azure-cli.md

 hash -r
 ```

 and see if the problem is resolved.
+The command may also not be in your `$PATH`.
+Make sure that `<install path>/bin` appears in your `$PATH`, and restart your shell if necessary.

 ## Uninstall CLI 1.x versions